yba9285/ShobanaFilterBot/README.md

 - ✅ Multiple Request FSub support: You can add multiple channels.
 Easily update the required channels with the /fsub command, e.g., /fsub (channel1 id) (channel2 id) (channel3 id).
 - ✅ Delete Files by Query: Use the /deletefiles <keyword> command to delete all files containing a specific word in their name.
 For example, /deletefiles predvd removes all files with 'predvd' in their filename.
 - ✅ Auto file delete.
-- ✅ Channel file sending mode with multiple channel support
+- ✅ Channel file sending mode with multiple channel support.

 ## 🔧 Variables